texotek/idkos/README.md

 ## 1. About this project
 With this project I am trying to create my own os.

-It is a work in progress
-## 2. Requirements

-WIP as well

-## 3. Running the thing
 WIP

 ## 4. Resources